 - Confusion or severe headaches

-Here are some practical, pregnancy-safe ways to handle low blood pressure:
+Here are some practical, pregnancy-safe ways to manage low BP and stay comfortable:

-Check out: Managing Low Blood Pressure for a full lifestyle guide!
+Check out our guide on Managing Low Blood Pressure for more lifestyle tips.

-A slight increase in sodium intake can help boost blood pressure, but consult your doctor first.
+A slight increase in sodium can help improve blood pressure levels.
+However, always consult your doctor before making any dietary changes to ensure it’s safe for you.

 Safe Pregnancy Exercises That Help

-Explore low blood pressure exercises for women to find safe routines tailored for pregnancy.
+Explore low blood pressure exercises for women to find safe and effective routines tailored specifically for pregnancy.

 One expecting mom shared: